monticelli-ricardo/BINFO_FCE-14_Android_ShoppingListApp/README.md

 ### Functionality
-_NOTE: Once all information is added or edit, the keyboard must be minimized to access the action button `Done`._
+_NOTE: Once all information is added or edited, the keyboard must be minimized to access the action button `Done`._

 1. **Main View**:
      - Displays the shopping list using RecyclerView, it is scrollable if there are too many items.